Tina-Gh/Deep-Learning/README.md

 <b>*CNN_malaria_cells_images_project.ipynb:</b>

-Detecting if cells are infected by malaria or not, based on a CNN.
+Detecting if cells are infected by Malaria or not based on a Convolutional Neural Netwok.
 The dataset can be downloaded from the <a href="https://lhncbc.nlm.nih.gov/publication/pub9932">National Library of Medicine</a>